bushchannelstepper/-cisco887-bridged-fttn-nbn-ipoe/README.md

 `show controller vdsl 0` should let you know how the modem sync is going.
 It takes 5-10 mins with VDSL2.

 Forward to your router's WAN input from any of the FastEthernet ports.
-Except FastEthernet2 which should allow router access via telnet on 192.168.211.211.
+Except FastEthernet2 which should allow router admin access via telnet on 192.168.211.211.

 20191021 800m line length from the green box: